ckeditor/ckeditor4-docs/docs/guide/dev/features/easyimage/README.md

 ### Changing Alternative Text

-By default Easy Image allows also for changing default alternative text for the image.
-Providing good alternative text for image is one of the fundamental accessibility techniques, even included as one of [success criterions of WCAG 2.0 standard](https://www.w3.org/WAI/WCAG20/quickref/#qr-text-equiv-all).
+Easy Image allows also for changing default alternative text for the image.
+Providing good alternative text for image is one of the fundamental accessibility techniques, being one of [success criteria of WCAG 2.0 standard](https://www.w3.org/WAI/WCAG20/quickref/#qr-text-equiv-all).

 ### Easy Image Demo